 - Open the bot’s account.

-- Click the menu icon (three dots) at the top of your screen.
+- Tap the menu icon (three dots) at the top of your screen.

 - A menu will appear.
-Scroll down to “Block” and click on it.
+Click on the “Block” option.

 - A confirmation pop-up will appear.
-Click “Block.”
+Tap “Block” again.

 Report the Account

 - Open the account.